Green buildings and sustainable design in Zimbabwe

 Survey and Baseline modelling

-During this stage the site is examined in detail to see where there is possibility for intervention and room for improvement.
-The broad categories are: Management, Transport, Energy, Indoor Environmental Quality, Water, Materials, Emissions and Innovation.
+During this stage, the site is examined in detail to see where there is a possibility for intervention and room for improvement.
+The broad categories are Management, Transport, Energy, Indoor Environmental Quality, Water, Materials, Emissions and Innovation.
 The orientation, location and detailed climate data of the site are examined for possibilities of intervention in passive heating, cooling, shading, and humidity control.

 Sustainable building design and Optimization

-Green buildings in Zimbabwe are becoming more popular and clients are recognising that investing into sustainable design in Hararea and beyond yields both economic, social and enviornmental results.
+Green buildings in Zimbabwe are becoming more popular and clients are recognising that investing in sustainable design in Harare and beyond yields both economic, social and environmental results.
 Sustainability is rapidly becoming the best way to approach architecture projects but also an approach to living your life!

 17125 Teign Rd